BMW /2 motorcycle transmission

 One could consider that if the dogs are “off center” and the holes in the slider are also “off center”, how do we know which is which?
 It is actually quite easy to tell.
-If the gear had only one dog “driving”, that dog would drop into the slider and it would work.
+If the gear had only one dog “driving,” that dog would drop into the slider and it would work.
 The dog would “visit” each of the 6 holes equally often over time.
 We would then see which of the 6 holes in the slider is worn more.
 The hole in the slider with the most wear is the one out of alignment.
 They should all show the same amount of wear.

 Let’s consider the reverse situation.
 If the dogs were perfect and the holes in the slider were perfect, then we would see equal wear on all.
 If we have a perfect slider and imperfect dogs, then the holes in the slider would all get equal wear.
 Only the “driving” dogs would show wear.

-Examination of the slider and gear will show if there is unequal wear and therefore something is made off center.
+Examination of the slider and gear will show if there is unequal wear, and therefore, something is made off-center.
 The dogs can be so far off that they carry too much power and snap off.
-Then the power shifts to the next dog and everything keeps going.
+Then the power shifts to the next dog, and everything keeps going.
 It is possible to discover a broken off dog stuck to the magnetic drain plug.
-You can keep riding, but understand that the next dog is probably going to also break off eventually.
-I have seen three broken off and the bike was still running.
+You can keep riding, but understand that the next dog is probably going also to break off eventually.
+I have seen three broken off, and the bike was still running.
 These and other parts can be found at the bottom of the transmission.
 We had a slender long flexible magnet to shove into the fill hole and swish around across the bottom of the transmission.
 It was common to fish out some part.
 We put the owner on notice of impending transmission trouble.
-This way the owner could take care of it before it left him/her stranded.
+This way, the owner could take care of it before it left him/her stranded.

 The /2 BMW motorcycle transmission shift fork

 The shift forks are well made.
 They are precision ground and usually well done.
 One can usually reuse the forks.
 The factory made tools to reach down into the transmission and bend them into alignment.
 I only did that once and just swapped them after that.
-It is a very hard job, as the forks are made of super strong metal.
+It is a very hard job, as the forks are made of super-strong metal.
 A close examination of the upper and lower tips on any one fork will often show some uneven wear.
 That uneven wear shows that the forks were not in alignment.
 Later the /5 came out with almost the same transmission, with one very important exception.
 The bushings that mount the forks are made non-concentric.
-You can see that the mounting hole is off center.
+You can see that the mounting hole is off-center.

 The bottom end of the /5 bushing on the left and top end of the /2 bushing on the right.
 Sorry, but I mixed them up when taking the photo.